-A consideration of descriptive and experimentally derived information on developmental events in various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of changes during their life cycles.

-- 525. Pollution Ecology (5).
+- 510. Developmental Biology (5).
 Lec.
 4, Lab.
+3, Pr., BI 102 or BI 103 or BI 104.
+A consideration of descriptive and experimentally derived information on developmental events in various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of changes during their life cycles. - 515.
+Vertebrate Physiology (5).
+Lec.
+4, Lab.
+4, Pr., Junior Standing or departmental permission.
+Study of the physiological processes and specializations of vertebrates. - 525.
+Pollution Ecology (5).
+Lec.
+4, Lab.
 4, Pr., Consent of Instructor.
 Pollutant origins, actions, toxicities, methods of detection and removal and effects on populations of organisms. - 535.
 Cell Biology (5).
 Lec.
 4, Lab.
 3, Pr., BI 101.

 Basic biological problems at the cellular level; a study of cell function in relation to structure.
-The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies. - 570.
+The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical, optical, and electron optical studies. - 545.
+Animal Behavior (5).
+Pr., Junior standing and 20 hours of biological science or departmental approval.
+(Same as PG 545)

+Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethological and behavioral approaches. - 570.
 Microtechnique (5).
 Lec.
 4, Lab.
 4, Pr., Departmental Permission.
 Methods of tissue preparation for the light microscope, including fixing, embedding, sectioning, general and cyto-chemical staining, and mounting.
 Smear and squash techniques.
-Introduction to optical microscopy, macroand photomicrography.
+Introduction to optical microscopy, macro- and photomicrography.